 As your student begins to make housing decisions for next year, talk about all the factors to consider, including whether to remain on campus or move off campus, and how to handle meals.
 Pay special attention to what type of living environment will help your student be most successful academically.
 Make sure your student knows that the residence halls offer many programs popular with returning students.
-If your student chooses to live off campus, encourage taking plenty of time to make a decision.
 Important information about living off campus-and the most comprehensive listings for available rentals in downtown Madison-can be found at the Campus Area Housing website: campusareahousing.wisc.edu.

-- How are you managing the workload?
+- · How are you managing the workload?
 What is your study schedule? - What courses are you thinking of taking next semester? - Are you thinking about joining any groups, clubs, or activities?
 Which ones?
 Why? - Have you met with any of your professors or teaching assistants and your advisor? - What can you do differently on your next exam/paper to do better?
 What is working well?

 It's completely normal for conflict to develop between roommates as both students may be sharing a room for the first time, perhaps with someone who is quite different from themselves.
-Most students are able to work things out when they discuss issues directly, listen to each other, and remain flexible.
+Most students can work things out when they discuss issues directly, listen to each other, and remain flexible.

 You can be supportive through this process by referring your student to resources provided by University Housing, rather than by getting directly involved yourself.
-If the roommates cannot work things out themselves, encourage your student to contact the House Fellow.
-House Fellows are upper-class students who undergo a thorough selection and training process and live on or very near every resident floor.
+If the roommates cannot work things out themselves, encourage your student to contact their House Fellow.
+House Fellows are live-in student staff who undergo a thorough selection and training process and live on or very near every resident floor.
 They are trained in conflict resolution and are available to discuss roommate conflicts privately or with roommates to find a compromise, often with the aid of an established Roommate Agreement form.
 If this does not seem to improve the situation, the House Fellow will then contact the appropriate staff within University Housing to seek further solutions.